Woodinville Subdivision: Uses

 The line was primarily used for local freight traffic.
 Boeing uses the line to deliver 737 fuselages to its Renton plant from its supplier Spirit AeroSystems in Wichita, Kansas.
-Trains for the Boeing plant at Renton travel through Seattle and enter the factory from the south.
+Trains for the Boeing plant at Renton traveled through Seattle and entered the factory from the south.
 A bridge north of Renton depot was replaced in order to accommodate the width of the Boeing 737 fuselages transported by rail.

-The line also used to serve as a bypass during outages for the only other north-south rail route between the Cascade Mountains and Puget Sound, the Seattle/Scenic Subdivision, which runs through downtown Seattle and along Puget Sound.
+The line was also used to serve as a bypass during outages for the only other north–south rail route between the Cascade Mountains and Puget Sound, the Seattle/Scenic Subdivision, which runs through downtown Seattle and along Puget Sound.
+It was one of several corridors considered for potential commuter rail passenger service or reuse by another transit mode by the Central Puget Sound Regional Transit Authority (now Sound Transit) in the 1990s.

 The line was also used by trains whose loads were too bulky to fit through the century-old Great Northern Tunnel that runs underneath downtown Seattle.
 However, its numerous sharp curves and bends, at-grade street crossings, and poor rail condition required trains to reduce speeds to no more than 30 mph when being used as a bypass.
 After a rainstorm washed out part of the Seattle line in 1997, a freight train derailed navigating the line as such.

 Until 2007, the line was also used by the Spirit of Washington Dinner Train, a tourist attraction.
 The Spirit of Washington's contract to use the railroad ended on July 31, 2007, and efforts to renew it have been rejected by both BNSF Railroad and King County.

-Eastside Freight Railroad is currently non-operational due to the Covid-19 pandemic.
-Their SW1200 is currently on the Meeker Southern Railroad, with its reporting mark changed to MSN 109.

 Sale and dismantling

 In 2003, BNSF announced that it was looking to sell the line because of declining freight revenues and rising maintenance costs.
 The Port of Seattle purchased the right of way in 2008 for conversion to public-access rail trail.
 In 2012 the City of Kirkland purchased the portion of the line running within the city limits, intending to convert to a trail.
 The Ballard Terminal Railroad's federal lawsuit to stop Kirkland's trail plans was dismissed in Seattle on May 9, 2013.
-In January, 2015, the 5.75 mile Kirkland portion of the Eastside Rail Corridor, with compacted gravel surfacing, opened for pedestrians and bicyclists.
+In January, 2015, the 5.75 mile Kirkland portion of the Eastside Rail Corridor, with compacted gravel surfacing, opened for pedestrians and bicyclists as the Cross Kirkland Corridor.

 Snohomish County acquired the right of way from Snohomish to the King County line at Woodinville in 2016.
 Snohomish county plans to continue with rail and trail in this part of the corridor.